 Malawi has seen child mortality rates decrease in recent years.
 However, maternal mortality rates, although reducing, remain unacceptably high at 675 per 100,000 live births.

 We are working to deliver improved maternal and neonatal healthcare for women in Malawi.

-HIV: around one in every ten adults in Malawi live with HIV.
+Around one in every ten adults in Malawi lives with HIV.
 This places a significant burden on the many Malawians who care for sick HIV patients, as often they are ill themselves or are looking after children orphaned by the virus.

-• Raising awareness of HIV, supporting people living with the virus and challenging the stigma they face.
+We are also raising awareness of HIV, supporting people with the virus and challenging the stigma they face.